 Why does this happen, and how is the toilet connected to the washer and bathtub?

 When this happens, often the culprit is a blocked plumbing vent.
-You know those small pipes that stick out of the roof to exhaust sewage odors?
-Well, they have another job: they equalize the air pressure in the drain pipe so waste water flows freely.
+Do you know those small pipes that stick out of the roof to exhaust sewage odors?
+Well, they have another job: they equalize the air pressure in the drainpipe so wastewater flows freely.